Backbeats (Panic Room) Panic Room (2002)

 38. [01h32m] Inside the room Raoul tells Burnham they have to kill them all because Sarah has seen his face — "do one, same price for the rest."

-39. [01h37m] Burnham cracks the floor safe and pulls out twenty-two million in bearer bonds — five times what Junior promised.
+39. [01h37m] Burnham cracks the floor safe and pulls out twenty-two million in bearer bonds — more than seven times what Junior promised.

-40. [01h40m] Meg ambushes them on the staircase — sledgehammer to Raoul, who falls over the banister into the stairwell glass below.
+40. [01h40m] Meg ambushes them on the staircase — sledgehammer to Raoul, who falls over the banister through the stairwell glass below.

 41. [01h43m] Burnham, who had reached the foyer with the bonds and the door, hears Sarah scream and turns back — he raises a pistol and shoots Raoul as Raoul is about to kill Meg.2 (Climax)